-Keeping Storytime Alive: Franklin Teachers read to their students using Facebook Live
+Keeping storytime alive: Franklin Teachers read to their students using Facebook Live

 It is a different experience reading to a camera instead of a class, but Phelan was able to use her imagination to help her.

 “When I was doing it, I was just imagining that we were all in our classroom together.
-I have this sweet purple chair that I sit in and everybody sits in front of me and everybody sits in front of me on the carpet.
+I have this sweet purple chair that I sit in and everybody sits in front of me on the carpet.
 That’s how I was imagining it as we were doing it.”

 “Just being able to maintain some kind of connection even if it’s from a distance is important," Stoneking said.
 "We have strong relationships with our kids, and I would say that’s probably our strength as a team.”